emrahhcan/SocialApp/README.md

 There are some small bugs which will be fixed soon, and one of them is you need to refresh the page to see delete icon and your name on the navbar after you login.

 Seeing on the local machine needs a lot of work to do, so you can kindly visit the given URL above.

+Images might upload slowly due to Netlify, and Heroku free hosting, so please give it some time to respond.